Exr0nProjects/learn_cpp/README.md

 - have a `vis` array that counts the number of times a vertex is visited
     - if its more than `N` times, then there is a negative cycle!

+### Tarjan
+- need stack, preorder time, low number, and answer arrays
+- first check `if not seen next`, then `else if (backedge) in current scc` aka in stack
+- pop `cur` from the stack at the end when reporting

 ## Algorithmic Paradighms

 - Brute Force